yudai-nkt/hono-jsx-dom-with-tanstack-table/README.md

 ### Additional notes

-I also tried `@tanstack/react-query`'s `useSuspenseQuery`, but it was incompatible with Hono because `useSyncExternalStore` is missing.
+I also tried `@tanstack/react-query`'s `useSuspenseQuery`, but it was incompatible with Hono because Hono's `useSyncExternalStore` currently doesn't support `getServerSnapshot`.

 ## License